open-telemetry/semantic-conventions/README.md

 ![OpenTelemetry Logo](https://opentelemetry.io/img/logos/opentelemetry-horizontal-color.png)

-Semantic Conventions define a contract between the signals that instrumentation will provide and analysis tools that consumes the instrumentation (e.g. dashboards, alerts, queries, etc.).
+Semantic Conventions define a contract between the signals that instrumentation will provide and analysis tools that consume the instrumentation (e.g. dashboards, alerts, queries, etc.).

 ## Read the docs

 The human-readable version of the semantic conventions resides in the [docs](docs/README.md) folder.
+Major parts of these Markdown documents are generated from the YAML definitions located in the [model](model/) folder.

 ## Contributing